 - We are there to listen.

-- When the time is right for the family, we offer expert assistance with the processes that the State is required to undertake, including Domestic Homicide Reviews, Mental Health Enquiries, Serious Case Reviews, Inquests and Independent Police Complaint Commission Inquiries.
+- When the time is right for the family, we offer expert assistance with the processes that the State is required to undertake, including Domestic Homicide Reviews, Mental Health Reviews, Serious Case Reviews, Inquests and Independent Office of Police Complaints Inquiries.

 - Along the way we offer practical help with many other difficulties families may encounter.